mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

 you've entered something which can be turned into a valid URL, or whether it's intended to be a search term.
 From there, we can look at URL construction, then deconstruction, to figure out exactly what resource we're looking for.
-Then it's into name resolution, to figure out who we should be talking to.
+Then it's on to name resolution, to figure out who we should be talking to.

 And then it gets really interesting.
 We start an HTTP conversation, which is encapsulated in a TCP session which is, in turn, encapsulated in a sequence of